jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 LAYOUT_FEATURES="ss01,cv05,cv11"
 ```

-Next step is to use [fonttools](fonttools), a Python library that among other utilies provides a subsetting command.
+Next step is to use [fonttools][fonttools], a Python library that among other utilies provides a subsetting command.
 We need to pass files with _.ttf_ extension to it.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES